sowjanya-105/Keeper-App-Using-React/README.md

 * Now you are all set to use this project.
 <br />

 ## 🤝Contributing
 Contributions are what make the open source community such an amazing place to be learn, inspire, and create.
 Any contributions you make are greatly appreciated.

 * Fork the Project
-* Create your Feature Branch (git checkout -b feature/AmazingFeature)
+* Create your Feature Branch
-* Commit your Changes (git commit -m 'Add some AmazingFeature')
+* Commit your Changes
-* Push to the Branch (git push origin feature/AmazingFeature)
+* Push to the Branch
 * Open a Pull Request
 <br />